Global Logistics Center

 The center offers programs for individuals seeking jobs in logistics, transportation, warehousing, import/export compliance, business processes and more.
 Choose shorter courses or longer-term certificates and degree programs, including workplace learning opportunities.

-The center offers courses and training aimed at jobs in logistics, transportation, warehousing, exporting and manufacturing.
-These courses are open to individuals and by custom design and delivery to employers in Mecklenburg County.
+Employers may work directly with the center for start up or growth to expand operations in global trade.
+Employers and organizations may also request custom design and delivery of training to employees in Mecklenburg County.
 Programs range in level of difficulty, length and format while providing either skills and competencies alone or in conjunction with credit-based degree and certificates.

 Logistics and Supply Chain

 APICS and ISM programs, including Certified in Production and Inventory Management and Certified Supply Chain Professional, plus courses including Foundation of Supply Management, Effective Supply Management Performance and Leadership in Supply Management

 - Small Business Center is a resource for exploring business creation and growth, exporting, marketing and more to increase the opportunities in global trade.